ann82/dv_assistant/README.md

    - Review TwiML response logs
    - Check processing time logs
    - Verify response formatting
+   - If you see a 502 error from Twilio, ensure the welcome prompt is hardcoded and not calling an undefined function.

 3. **Timeout Issues**
    - Monitor processing time logs